Regicide: Execution of Charles I of England

 After the First English Civil War, King Charles I was a prisoner of the Parliamentarians.
-The Parliamentarians attempted to negotiate a compromise with him, but he stuck steadfastly to his view that he was King by divine right and attempted in secret to raise an army to fight against them.
-It became obvious to the leaders of the Parliamentarians that they could not negotiate a settlement with him and they could not trust him to refrain from raising an army against them; they reluctantly came to the conclusion that he would have to be put to death.
+The Parliamentarians attempted to negotiate a compromise with him, but he stuck steadfastly to his view that he was king by divine right and attempted in secret to raise an army to fight against them.
+It became obvious to the leaders of the Parliamentarians that they could not negotiate a settlement with him and that they could not trust him to refrain from raising an army against them; they reluctantly came to the conclusion that he would have to be put to death.
 On 13 December 1648, the House of Commons broke off negotiations with the King.
-Two days later, the Council of Officers of the New Model Army voted that the King be moved from the Isle of Wight, where he was prisoner, to Windsor "in order to the bringing of him speedily to justice".
+Two days later, the Council of Officers of the New Model Army voted that the King be moved from Carisbrooke Castle on the Isle of Wight, where he was a prisoner, to Windsor "in order to the bringing of him speedily to justice".
 In the middle of December, the King was moved from Windsor to St James's Palace, Westminster.
-The House of Commons of the Rump Parliament passed a Bill setting up a High Court of Justice in order to try Charles I for high treason "in the name of the people of England."
-From a Royalist and post-restoration perspective, this Bill was not lawful, as the House of Lords refused to pass it and it predictably failed to receive the Royal Assent.
+The House of Commons of the Rump Parliament passed a bill setting up a High Court of Justice in order to try Charles I for high treason "in the name of the people of England".
+From a Royalist and post-restoration perspective, this bill did not become a lawful statute, as the House of Lords refused to pass it and it predictably failed to receive royal assent.
 However, the Parliamentary leaders and the Army pressed on with the trial regardless.

 At his trial in the High Court of Justice on Saturday 20 January 1649 in Westminster Hall, Charles asked "I would know by what power I am called hither.
 I would know by what authority, I mean lawful".
 In view of the historic issues involved, both sides based themselves on surprisingly technical legal grounds.
 Charles did not dispute that Parliament as a whole did have some judicial powers, but he maintained that the House of Commons on its own could not try anybody, and so he refused to plead.
 At that time under English law, if a prisoner refused to plead, they would be treated identically to one who had pleaded guilty.
 This has since changed; a refusal to plead is now interpreted as a not-guilty plea.

 Charles was found guilty on Saturday 27 January 1649, and his death warrant was signed by fifty-nine commissioners.
 To show their agreement with the sentence of death, all of the Commissioners who were present rose to their feet.